Radio 4EB Training in 2019

-Broadcast Induction Sessions will be held monthly in 2017 to assist all language groups with new members.
-This is the first step in becoming involved in a language group.
+Broadcast and Radio 4EB Induction Sessions are held monthly to assist all language groups with new members.
+This is the first step in becoming involved in a language group as a broadcaster.
 It's also a great way to find out more about Radio 4EB.

-These information sessions are held on the first Tuesday night of every month from 6pm - 8pm and includes a short questionnaire at the end.
+These information sessions are held on the first Tuesday night of every month from 6.00pm - 7.30pm and concludes with a short questionnaire at the end.
 This will indicate an understanding of the basic regulations of community broadcasting, workplace health and safety, broadcast requirements, code of practice for community broadcasters, CBF compliance, sponsorship requirements, defamation and 4EB By-laws.
 The session also includes a station tour of the library facilities and the studios of 4EB and GLOBAL Digital.
 A 4EB Broadcast Certificate will then be issued to enable you to become involved in on-air programs as a broadcaster.

-Radio 4EB conducts Radio Panel courses every 9 weeks on Saturday mornings and Monday evenings.
+Radio 4EB conducts Radio Panel courses every 8 weeks on Monday evenings and Thursday afternoons.
 All applicants must hold a current Broadcaster's licence and be a financial member of 4EB and all applications will need group convenor approval..

-This hands on practical course has a limited number of places available with all panel trainees expected to complete 6 hours of studio practice before being able to sit for their practical and written test which normally occurs in the final week or more importantly when you are confident and ready.
+During the course all panel trainees are expected to complete between 3 - 4 hours of studio practice before being able to sit for their practical and written test which normally occurs in the final week or more importantly when you are confident and ready.
 The practical test involves being able to operate the panel while following a running sheet.

-Applications for radio training are welcome at any time and can be downloaded from the link below or picked up from the office at 4EB.
-Radio training at 4EB is free providing you are a financial member and willing to contribute to a language group.
+Applications for radio training are welcome at any time.
+Radio Training at 4EB is free providing you are a financial member and willing to contribute to a language group program.

 Jeff Milne is 4EB's Training Coordinator.